hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 The `role_id` and `secret_id` values created during configuration will be input during the PTFE installation along with the Vault cluster URL such as `https://vault.mycompany.com:8200`.
-If you use SSL to access the Vault cluster, the certificate must be trusted by the product.
+If you use SSL to access the Vault cluster, the certificate must be trusted by PTFE.
 That means the issuer of the certificate is either globally trusted or you have provided the certificate for the issuer in the "Certificate Authority bundle" section of the installer configuration.